xNaCly/x-git-sync/README.md

 - sane defaults
 - JSON based configuration

-### Why use this project and not
+### Why use this project and not something else

-Gas (this one) is a lot more minimal and configurable than [git-auto-sync](https://github.com/GitJournal/git-auto-sync), doesn't require obsidian or VScode to work ([Obsidian Git](https://github.com/denolehov/obsidian-git), [VS Code GitDoc](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.gitdoc)) and isn't as complicated or unintelligible as [Git Annex](https://git-annex.branchable.com/) or [Git Sync](https://github.com/simonthum/git-sync).
+XGS is a lot more minimal and configurable than [git-auto-sync](https://github.com/GitJournal/git-auto-sync), doesn't require obsidian or VScode to work ([Obsidian Git](https://github.com/denolehov/obsidian-git), [VS Code GitDoc](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.gitdoc)) and isn't as complicated or unintelligible as [Git Annex](https://git-annex.branchable.com/) or [Git Sync](https://github.com/simonthum/git-sync).